Ryanair 1 stop

 Ryanair is one of the largest low-cost airlines in the world based out of Dublin, Ireland.
-It has 37 bases and has an intricate network of more than 950 routes across 26 airlines.
-It carries around 66 million passengers a year.
-From London Stansted Airport fly anywhere from Krakow to Rome to Madrid to Salzburg and more!
+It has 37 bases and has an intricate network of more than 950 routes across 28 countries in Europe, plus Morocco.
+In 2013, Ryanair was the largest European airline in terms of scheduled passengers carried.
+From London Stansted Airport, catch cheap flights to Rome, Krakow, Madrid, Salzburg and beyond!

-Infants less than 2 years of age are eligible to travel at a discounted fare.
-There are hundreds of special offers from Ryanair during off-peak times, which means between Monday and mid-day on Thursday.
+Infants less than 2 years of age are eligible to travel at a discounted fare of £20 per flights.
+There are hundreds of special offers from Ryanair during off-peak times, which means travel between Monday and mid-day on Thursday.
 If you book 14 days in advance, you can be sure that you’ve found the cheapest price.
-Ryanair advices at times to book up to 28 days in advance to ensure that you get the lowest price offered.
-Ryanair is known for its low cost flights and its exceptional special offers, all of which can be found when searching on liligo.com.
+Ryanair advices to book up to 28 days in advance to ensure that you get the lowest price offered.